nalimuradov/clickbait/README.md

 ![alt text](https://github.com/nalimuradov/Video-View-Predictor/blob/master/images/img5.png "Sample data for a video")

-Example of data for one random video to be used when training the models.
+>An example of the data for one random video to be used when training the models; the video_id as the key followed by the title, sub count, thumbnail URL, and view count in a list.

 It is also important to factor in post recency when selecting videos.
 Older videos are in the context of fewer subscribers and we must account for the growth of the channel over time.